gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

     gl.bufferData(gl.ARRAY_BUFFER, new Float32Array(positions), gl.STATIC_DRAW);

 There's a lot going on here.
 The first thing is we have `positions` which is a JavaScript array.
-WebGL on other hand needs strongly typed data so the part `new Float32Array(positions)` creates a new array of 32bit floating point numbers and copies the values from `positions`. `gl.bufferData` then copies that data to the `positionBuffer` on the GPU.
+WebGL on the other hand needs strongly typed data so the part `new Float32Array(positions)` creates a new array of 32bit floating point numbers and copies the values from `positions`. `gl.bufferData` then copies that data to the `positionBuffer` on the GPU.
 It's using the position buffer because we bound